isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-a-rear-tine-tiller/index.md

 Proper
 [land preparation](https://www.indstate.edu/university-engagement/sustainability/garden/tiller-usage-and-soil-health-information)
 is crucial for any serious gardener to ensure they get a good harvest.
-- ** Whether you are preparing an existing seedbed or creating a new one, you need to have proper equipment knowledge.�**
+- ** Whether you are preparing an existing seedbed or creating a new one, you need to have proper equipment knowledge.**
 - **How to use a rear mount tiller?
 Before starting up the tiller, ensure you have protective gear on for safety. ** **Industrial boots, fitting clothing, safety goggles, and work gloves should keep you safe.
-You also need ear protection from the noise produced during the tilling process.�**
+You also need ear protection from the noise produced during the tilling process.**
 ## Details: How to Use a Rear Tine Tiller?
 Read and understand the operation manual and get to know the tiller in depth.
 Use a dipstick to check oil levels before operating it.
 Find essential proponents of the tiller such as tine control, choke, the off/on switch, breaking and reverses levers, etc.